ddsinthehouse/DSA210/README.md

 - This project explores the impact of social media usage on sleep duration using data collected from Apple’s Screen Time and Health apps.
 - By analyzing total screen time, social media usage patterns, notifications, and phone pick-ups, the project aims to identify potential correlations with sleep duration.
-- The findings will help in understanding whether excessive social media engagement negatively affects sleep and provide insights on healthier digital habits.
+- The findings will help in understanding whether excessive social media engagement negatively affects amount of sleep taken and provide insights on healthier digital habits.

 ## Motivation